ConnellHagen/pace-calculator/README.md

 This project is free for any non-commercial usage.
 Please contact me if you would like to use this software in a way that is commercial or unclear.

 # Updates
+Next update features include:
+- Mile/Kilometer pace conversion

-Planned updates include:
+Planned update features include:
-- Mile/Kilometer pace conversion (to aid in getting a good idea of what a pace is when talking to Br*tish people.
-Or I guess you could use it vice versa maybe... whatever.
-I tend to avoid talking to Europeans for this reason alone.)
 - Training pace estimation using a time trial/PB, and scientific recommendations for the relative speeds for various training paces.